Areas Specific Overview

-Cotati’s hexagonal plaza and street grid plan was designed during the 1890s by Newton Smyth as an alternative to the traditional grid.
-Dr. Thomas Page’s barn once stood where the plaza is today, and each of the streets surrounding the plaza is named after one of his sons.
-In 1892, the Page family created the Cotati Land Company to subdivide their ranch into parcels of five to twenty acres (two to eight hectares).
+Cotati’s hexagonal plaza and street grid plan was designed during the 1890s by Newton Smyth as an alternative to the traditional, rectangular grid.
+Dr. Thomas Page’s barn once stood right where the plaza is today, and each of the streets surrounding the plaza is named after one of his sons.
+In 1892, the Page family created the Cotati Land Company to subdivide their ranch.
 By 1901, good land was selling for $30 to $60 per acre.
-Page family ownership ended in 1944.

 The Northwestern Pacific Railroad built the Cotati Depot in 1907.
 It was located near the East Cotati Avenue crossing, almost 1 mi east of the plaza.
-The planned Sonoma-Marin Area Rail Transit station will be in this area.
+The Sonoma-Marin Area Rail Transit station is now located here.

-Prior to 1915, the major north-south roads (Petaluma Hill Road and Stony Point Road) bypassed Cotati.
+Prior to 1915, the major north-south corridor roads (Petaluma Hill Road and Stony Point Road) entirely bypassed Cotati.
 In that year, the state routed the Redwood Highway (part of U.S. Route 101) onto the mostly-unpaved Cotati Boulevard.
-U.S. 101 passed through the downtown plaza until 1955, when the highway was re-routed further west.
+U.S. 101 passed through the downtown plaza until 1955, when the highway was again re-routed, this time further west.
 U.S. 101 still bisects Cotati, and the former route is called Old Redwood Highway.

 In February 1921, the old schoolhouse at 201 West Sierra burned down.
 A new school built on the same site opened in 1922.
 This building has served as City Hall since 1971.
 The rear of this building housed the Cotati Police Department until September 3, 2003 when the department moved into a new building next door.